Please use the menu below to navigate to any article section:

 In this affluent suburb located around 13 kilometres southwest of the CBD, residents have everything they could possibly on their doorstep.

-But this comes with a price tag: the median house price in Bentleigh is over $1.7m, making this more affordable for renters than homeowners.
+But this comes with a price tag: the median house price in Bentleigh is around $1.6 million as of February 2025.

-The premium suburb of Brighton is just a short distance away, and locals have access to Southland and Chadstone shopping centres.
-Bentleigh has two railway stations.
+Melbourne’s premium suburb – Brighton – is just a short distance away, and locals have access to Southland and Chadstone shopping centres.
+Bentleigh also has two railway stations, making it ideal for commuters.

 2. Northcote